Turkvision Song Contest 2020

 The Turkvision Song Contest 2020 (Türkvizyon Şarkı Yarışması 2020) was the fourth edition of the Turkvision Song Contest.
 It took place in Istanbul, Turkey, with performances filmed remotely, and organised by Turkish Music Box Television (TMB TV).

 The contest took place on 20 December 2020.
 Twenty-six Turkic regions, which have either a large Turkic population or a widely spoken Turkic language, participated in the contest.
-The Iraqi Turkmen, Moldova, the Nogais, Poland and Tyumen Oblast made their debuts in the contest, while Bashkortostan, Khakassia, Moscow, Tatarstan, Tuva and Yakutia returned to the contest, having been absent in 2015.
+The Iraqi Turkmens, the Kazakh Uyghurs, Moldova, the Nogais, Poland and Tyumen Oblast made their debuts in the contest, while Bashkortostan, Khakassia, Moscow, Tatarstan, Tuva and Yakutia returned to the contest, having been absent in 2015.

 Ukraine won the contest with the song "Tikenli yol" performed by Natalie Papazoglu.
 Yakutia and Bosnia and Herzegovina placed second and third respectively, with Yakutia, Bosnia and Herzegovina, Germany, Moscow, Gagauzia, Khakassia, Serbia and Tuva achieving their highest placings in the contest to date.

 Background

 Prior to 2020, the Turkvision Song Contest had not been held since 2015.
 A fourth edition was initially planned for 2016, to be hosted at the Yahya Kemal Beyatli Cultural Centre in Istanbul, but it was cancelled (ostensibly due to the Istanbul bombings throughout 2016).
 They subsequently attempted to host a 2017 edition in Kazakhstan, but to no avail, and plans to revive the contest in 2018 failed as well.
 Several of the songs competing in the 2020 contest were originally set to compete in the cancelled 2016 contest.

 In October 2020, it was reported that TMB TV would host an online-only version of the contest from Istanbul.